avengineers/SPLed/src/power_signal_processing/doc/index.rst

    :id: SWDD_PSP-001
    :integrity: QM

-    The function must check for the press of the "P" key.
+    The function must check for the press of the power key.

 .. spec:: Set power state to ON
    :id: SWDD_PSP-002